M-ac-i-ej-a/M-ac-i-ej/README.md

 * 👋 Hi, I’m Maciej
-* 👀 Been recently working on projects with MERN stack, databases, writing API
+* 👀 Been recently working on projects in React, Vue
 * 🌱 I’m learning:
+    * Spring
-    * Nuxt
+    * Blender
-    * React Native
+    * Vue 3
 * 💞️ I’m looking to collaborate on every type of web/moblie-app projects
 * 📫 How to reach me:
     * email: maciej.slupianekge@gmail.com